What dating is like when you’re celibate

 In my experience, some men think that as soon as a woman states that she’s celibate, it automatically means that she wants to get married the following Tuesday.

 Granted, many people who are celibate aren’t waiting forever to get married, but a wedding is definitely not right around the corner, either — at least not for me.
 I may be celibate, but I’m not rushing to get married before I know what I am looking for, before I know a partner’s goals for himself and the relationship.
-That’s extremely important to me.
+That’s extremely important to me. false

 Celibate women are also stereotyped as being boring and not fun.